fabvla/SmartberryPI/README.md

 SmartberryPI
 ========

-**SmartberryPI** is a simple PHP library for building a task scheduler for Automation and IoT installations based on Raspberry PI.
+**SmartberryPI** is a simple Node.js library for building a task scheduler for Automation and IoT installations based on Raspberry PI.

 Introduction